chandrim1234/chandrim1234/README.md

 - 😄 Pronouns: He/Him

-- ⚡ Fun fact:  If you passionate about data, you can do anything with Data
+- ⚡ Fun fact:  If you're passionate about data, you can do anything with Data